aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 ### Union Example with Literals as Placeholders

-Suppose we are getting policy SOI data from multiple producers and each send the data with a different schema.
-We've normalized the data in the Cleanse layer as much as possible, but there are still data fields from one producer that are not provided by another producer.
-To create a combined SOI table in the Consume layer, we can use the Spark SQL `UNION` clause.
+Suppose you are getting policy Statement of Insurance (SOI) data from multiple producers and each send the data with a different schema.
+You've normalized the data in the Cleanse layer as much as possible, but there are still data fields from one producer that are not provided by another producer.
+To create a combined SOI table in the Consume layer, you can use the Spark SQL `UNION` clause.

 ```sql
 CREATE TABLE combined_soi AS